thakarevipul777/Varahai-Task/README.md

   Password:-Admin

-  In the Data Folder  there is a fake api of json and used json server
+  In the Data Folder  there is a fake api of json and used json server run it using (json-server --watch db.json)